-The main plus is that they avoid the usual problems that headphones sometimes present, such as not being able to sleep on your side or feeling uncomfortable at night.
+The main plus is that they avoid the main problem headphones present – not being able to sleep comfortably on your side.

 There are 3 different styles of pillow speaker, each of which I’ll be looking at in this review:

 - Flat under-pillow speakers.

 - Small speakers you can place where you like.

 - Memory foam pillows with built-in speakers.

 Hopefully you’ll find one which allows you to listen to your music comfortably and privately at night.